aerogear/graphback/website/versioned_docs/version-0.10/gettingstarted.md

 ## Multiple ways of getting started

-Graphback offers many ways of starting
+You can start with Graphback by

 - Using Graphback with most popular GraphQL boilerplates with GraphQL CLI
 - Adding Graphback to your existing project